-This section is about the Company's valuation of each asset and liability used for Solvency II purposes.
+This section is about the Company's valuation of each asset and liability on a Solvency II basis.
 The methods and assumptions used for the valuation of assets, technical provisions and other liabilities follow the approaches prescribed under Solvency II valuation rules and Irish GAAP, as appropriate.
-Table D1 below provides for each major balance sheet category a comparison of the amounts reported in the Company's annual report which are reported under Irish GAAP principles and the amounts reported in the Solvency II balance sheet as at 31 December 2021:
+Table D1 below provides for each major balance sheet category a comparison of the amounts reported in the Company's annual report which are reported under Irish GAAP principles and the amounts reported in the Solvency II balance sheet as at 31 December 2022: